 Self-esteem is how much people value themselves and how important they believe they are in their world.
-You might hear people talk about the importance of self-esteem in kids, and “positive self-esteem” in particular.
+You might hear people talk about the importance of “positive self-esteem” in kids.
 But what exactly is it?
 And why does it matter so much?

 Simply put, positive self-esteem is when people feel good about themselves.
 Learn more about positive self-esteem, and how to help your child build it.

 Why positive self-esteem is important for kids

 Kids with positive self-esteem feel confident and capable.
 They value themselves and their abilities.
 They’re proud of the things they can do and want to try their best.

 When kids are confident and secure about who they are, they’re more likely to have a growth mindset.
 That means they can motivate themselves to take on new challenges and cope with and learn from mistakes.
 They’re also more likely to stand up for themselves and ask for help when they need it.

 Kids develop positive self-esteem by working hard toward a goal and seeing their hard work pay off over and over again.
 Accomplishing things shows them they have what it takes to face new challenges.
 Their success makes them feel good about themselves, and they learn that it’s even OK to fail.